Growth Hormone Blood Test

 There are also rare cases when tumors produce GH in tissues that generally do not make and synthesize the hormone.
 Usually, children rarely develop these kinds of tumors that cause gigantism with acromegaly characteristics.

-Besides the characteristics associated with these disorders, people affected by Acromegaly are prone to develop other serious illnesses like:
+Besides the characteristics associated with these disorders, people affected by Acromegaly are prone to developing other serious illnesses like:

 • Hypertension